PagerDuty/chef-sumologic/README.md

 * Broken off of PagerDuty's internal chef repo and releaased to the world with sane defaults.

+## v0.0.3

+* Fixed upgrades to a newer sumocollector version.

 License and Author
 ==================